Ensure8/CS361-MicroserviceA/README.md

 url = f'http://localhost:3000/content?type=task'
 response = requests.get(url)

-file = open("tasks.txt", 'w') # The file path should be changed depending on where the to-do task (plain text) should be written/stored in. file.write(response.json().get("task")) file.close()
+file = open("task.txt", 'w') # The file path should be changed depending on where the to-do task (plain text) should be written/stored in. file.write(response.json().get("task")) file.close()
 ```